Adhithi-co-uk/codeigniter-jwt/README.md

 This Auth module is for adding role based security implementation for any CodeIgniter 4 applications.
 If you starting a new CodeIgniter project you can use this as a starter kit otherwise can use the Auth Module from this project and include in your project.
 This module contain database migrations and seeders to create sample users and roles.

+Quick start guide for using the module is given below and the detail writeup is available at my blog [aboutfullstack.com](https://aboutfullstack.com) at [https://aboutfullstack.com/codeigniter/codeigniter-4-security-module-jwt-rolebased-permissions-etc/](https://aboutfullstack.com/codeigniter/codeigniter-4-security-module-jwt-rolebased-permissions-etc/)

 ## Setup for existing projects

 - Download the code and compy the Modules directory to the root of your project parallel to app directory